Molunerfinn/hexo-theme-melody-doc/docs/third-party-support.md

     css: https://cdn.jsdelivr.net/npm/katex@latest/dist/katex.min.css
 ```

 You don't need `katex.min.js` to render math equations.
-Instead, you have to uninstall your old hexo render, and then install `hexo-renderer-markdown-it-plus`:
+Instead, you have to uninstall your old hexo render and `hexo-math`, and then install `hexo-renderer-markdown-it-plus`:

 ```bash
 # Uninstall `hexo-renderer-kramed` or `hexo-renderer-marked` or whatever your hexo markdown renderer